 The current paper aims at a thorough understanding of the parameters that determine the collective motion of the swimmer beads and the propagation efficiency of the full magnetocapillary swimmer.
-We demonstrate and explain the various modes of motion magnetocapillary swimmers can undergo depending on the precise setup and choice of parameters.
+We demonstrate and explain the various modes of motion magnetocapillary swimmers can undergo depending on the precise set-up and choice of parameters.
 Finally, we demonstrate that our simulations are also able to qualitatively reproduce the strong reorientations of the swimmer as observed in the experiments.

 To do so, we reconsider some of the assumptions made in the previous numerical model.
 For example, in order to prevent sinking, the ratio of the surface tension and the magnetic forces needs to be strongly modified.
-Furthermore, the assumption of purely paramagnetic moments in each bead, i.e. induced by external magnetic fields only, is not sufficient to describe the regime observed in the experiments.
-A constant magnetic contribution in each of the particles leads to the experimentally observed in-plane rotations of the particles.
+Furthermore, the assumption of a single magnetic moment is not sufficient to describe the regime observed in the experiments.
+An additional constant magnetic contribution in each of the particles leads to the experimentally observed in-plane rotations of the particles.